Play Therapy Denver CO

 We believe:

 That’s why in our therapy sessions, your child leads.
 In the playroom, they’re free to express themselves, explore emotions, and safely work through challenges at a pace that feels right to them.
 We approach every session with curiosity, wonder, and playful attunement, allowing your child to feel seen, respected, and empowered.
-We model regulation and move towards the perceived challenges that arise through play.
+We model regulation, offer co-regulation and move towards the perceived challenges that arise through play.

 What Makes Play Therapy So Effective?